 - Scientific name: Phoca vitulina

 - Size: Up to six feet in length and 300lbs.

 - IUCN Status

 - Global: LC (Least Concern)

 - Distribution: Common around the British Isles and the colder waters of most of Northern Europe.
 Also common in North American waters with smaller populations elsewhere in the world.

 - Feeds on: Mostly fish and squid with all species being taken.
 May also consume other sources of food which become available such as crabs, lobsters and even marine birds.

 - Description: Large powerful fat body with relatively small flippers.
 Relatively small head with large eyes and nostrils which are close together.
-Mouth is full of small but sharp teeth.
+The mouth is full of small but sharp teeth.
 Colour can vary greatly.
 Usually greyish but this can be a lightish, almost white to a dark near-black colour, while other common seals can be a brown/tan colour.
-Speckeld/spotted colour is present across back and body.
+Speckled/spotted colour is present across the back and body.